mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/advanced/michelson.md

 **The rationale and design of Michelson**

-Michelson is a Domain-Specific Language (DSL) for writing Tezos smart contracts inspired by Lisp and Forth.
+Michelson is a Domain-Specific Language (DSL) for writing Mavryk smart contracts inspired by Lisp and Forth.
 This unusual lineage aims at satisfying unusual constraints, but entails some tensions in the design.